kdzwinel/progress-bar-animation/README.md

 ---

 Based on the above research I created a simple library wrapping my canvas implementation: https://brainly.github.io/ui-components/components/doughnut-progress-bar/ .
-We ended up using on production to create this little widget:
+We ended up using it on production to create this little widget:

 ![(almost) final product](https://i.imgur.com/K6o7jm0.gif)